MGeurts/genealogy/README.md

 The documentation is built-in the applications help.
 Visit the <a href="https://genealogy.kreaweb.be/help" target="_blank">demo project</a> to read the documentation.

+### Sponsoring

+If you like this project, please consider giving it a star.
+Thank you.

 ## Impressum

 ### Basic idea (2017)